RedHatInsights/insights-host-inventory/README.md

 This will pull the latest version of the System Profile schema from inventory-schemas and update files as necessary.
 Open a PR with these changes, and it will be reviewed and merged as per [the standard process](#release-process).

-## Deploying Host Inventory and Xjoin-search to Kubernetes Namespaces

-A list of high level steps is provided [here](docs/connect_to_k8s_env.md)

-## Debugging Local Code with Services Deployed to Kubernetes Namespaces

-This section relies on successful deployment of host-inventory and xjoin-search following the instructions in the [previous section](#deploying-host-inventory-and-xjoin-search-to-kubernetes-cluster-ephmeral).
-To make local code work with the services running in Kubernetes requires some actions provided [here](docs/debug_local_code.md)

 ## Running ad hoc jobs using a different image